How to copy one chart format to others in Excel?

 5. Then click OK to close this dialog, and the chart's formatting has been copied to this selected chart.
 See screenshot:

-6. Then repeat the above step 3- step5 to copy the format to other charts one by one.
+6. Then repeat the above step 3- step 4 to copy the format to other charts one by one.

-With above two methods, you must paste or change the chart's formatting one by one, if there are multiple charts need to be reformatted, the following VBA code can help you apply one chart format to others at once in the current worksheet.
+With above two methods, you must paste or change the chart's formatting one by one, if there are multiple charts need to be reformatted, the Copy Format to Other Chart feature of Kutools for Excel can help you apply one chart format to others at once.

 1. Select the chart that you want to apply its format to other charts.

-4. Then press F5 key to run this code, and all other charts in current worksheet are applied with the formatting of the selected chart immediately.
+4. Then click Ok to close this dialog box, and all other charts that you specified are applied with the formatting of the selected chart immediately.
+See screenshot: